MicrosoftDocs/WDAC-Toolkit/WDAC-Policy-Wizard/docs/using/edit-policy.md

 | [docs](..)  / [using](.) / edit-policy.md
 |:---|

-# Editing an Existing WDAC Policy
+# Editing an Existing App Control Policy

-This document outlines the steps to edit an exisiting base or supplemental WDAC code integrity (CI) policy.
+This document outlines the steps to edit an exisiting base or supplemental App Control policy.
 This tool enables users to edit the policy rules, its signing rules and its attributes.

-The [official WDAC documentation](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/wdac-wizard-editing-policy) outlines the edit policy steps.
+The [official App Control documentation](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/wdac-wizard-editing-policy) outlines the edit policy steps.

 ## 1. Select the Policy Editor from the start menu ##

-Using the Browse button, navigate to the WDAC CI policy you would like to edit.
+Using the Browse button, navigate to the App Control policy you would like to edit.
 The policy Wizard will verify that the policy exists.
 Once the validation is complete, you can rename the policy and edit the policy ID by editing the values in the textboxes.